the1lab/1lab/src/Cat/Displayed/Cocartesian.lagda.md

   open is-cocartesian cocartesian public
 ```
+-->

 ## Duality

-As noted before, cocartesian maps are dual to cartesian maps.
-We
+As noted before, cocartesian maps the are duals to [[cartesian maps]].
-can make this correspondence precise by showing that cartesian maps
+We can make this correspondence precise by showing that cartesian maps
-in the [total opposite] of $\ca{E}$ are cocartesian maps, and vice versa.
+in the [total opposite] of $\ca{E}$ are cocartesian maps, and vice
+versa.

 [total opposite]: Cat.Displayed.Total.Op.html